Thursday 24 October 2024

 Happy 70th Birthday, Caludon Castle School

 Yesterday was brother Richard's birthday, celebrated by him and Chris in Barnstaple.
 He was eighty, a significant milestone, and the date coincided with the 70th anniversary celebration of the opening of our old school, Caludon Castle in Coventry in September 1954.
-I was just 11, and therefore the first first-year student to stand at the great entrance above the school, still in short trousers but with a new tie, blazer and school cap.
-The school was then all boys, with just six houses initially, all named for former knights of the castle; Morgan, Seagrave, Chester etc. As the other four houses opened, they gradually took the first two year's boys who then transferred to the more senior houses, but I was in Howard and stayed there right through to sixth form.
-Now, even the house names have changed to famous sports people; no one will remember the old punishments of general demeaning and caning; and it became fully co-ed after we left, with the new friendships and relationships that engenders, whereas we didn't even see girls.
+I was just 11, and therefore the first first-year student to stand at the great entrance above the school as a young 'scrubber', still in short trousers but with a new tie, blazer and school cap.
+Second-year boys were 'scrubbers', with the privilage of being able to grab a first year and 'scrub' him with a piece of coke on the furze at the back of the neck.
+The school was then all boys, with just six houses initially, all named for former knights of the castle: Morgan, Seagrave, Chester etc. As the other four houses opened, they gradually took the first two year's boys who then transferred to the more senior houses, but I was in Howard and stayed there right through to sixth form.
+Now, even the house names have changed to famous sports people; no one will remember the old punishments of general demeaning and caning; and it became fully co-ed after we left, with new possibilities for friendships and relationships that engenders, whereas I had no sisters, no cousins, nor aunts, and we didn't see girls until I left school at eighteen.

 We didn't come out of short trousers until we were thirteen - a great milestone for a young lad growing into manhood.
-I remember being very impressed on our tour round by the well-equipped labs, with separate physics, chemistry and biology sections.
-As befitted a school built to support a transition into the industry for which Coventry was famed, we had superb wood-working and metal-working shops, with heavy lathes, huge drills and presses, individual work benches, and a full blacksmith's shop.
+I remember being very impressed on a pre-opening tour with my mum through the well-equipped labs, with separate physics, chemistry and biology sections.
+As befitted a school built to support a transition into the industry for which Coventry was famed, we had superb wood-working shops and a metal-working shop with heavy lathes, huge drills and presses, individual work benches, a welding section, and a full blacksmith's shop.
 I seem to remember the physics classes laid emphasis on water pressure and flow through pipes, and the mechanics classes included full calculations for beams, levers and stresses, no doubt to encourage the engineering students ready for the town's apprenticeships, but the school still taught Latin, a hangover from the teachers who transferred when the grammar schools closed and Coventry became an innovative educational centre for comprehensive schools.
 Most boys left at 15 or 16.
 To go into the sixth form was rare, and I think there were hardly ten of us staying on for 'A- levels'.
-There cannot be many from that year left, who went through the whole school from the day it opened, so I didn't wish to attend the reunion, for the whole school has changed and I will have little in common with those who attend.
+There cannot be many from that year left, who went through the whole school from the day it opened, so I don't wish to attend the reunion, for the whole school has changed and I will have little in common with those who attend.

 Northern Lights over Hundon